imagej/imagej.github.io/_pages/scripting/jython/examples.md

 #### Importing classes

-{% include importing-classes lang='Jython' %} You can specify imports in Jython as follows:
+{% include warning/importing-classes lang='Jython' %} You can specify imports in Jython as follows:

     from java.io import File